Dmitry Raskin. “They read names…”

 They read by the Solovetsky stone,

-They read by countless cemeteries,
+They read at countless cemeteries,

 And by countless ravines of this swollen, forgetful homeland;